AsadThafer/graduation_project/README.md

 ## Contributions

-This Project was built with the help of my partner @KholoudThabet
+This Project was built with the help of my partner <a href ="https://github.com/KholoudThabet" >KholoudThabet</a>

 Pull requests and contributions to the project are welcome.
 For more information, please refer to the [contributing guidelines](./CONTRIBUTING.md).